 Response: Day One is the local rape crisis agency that will receive allegations of sexual abuse and sexual harassment.
+On December 10, 2016 and December 11, 2016, all High Security inmates viewed the PREA video and received the RIDOC's Sexual Assault Awareness brochure and Day one contact information.
 The committing room now has a video monitor which plays the PREA video when inmates are present.
 All new inmates will receive the RIDOC Sexual Assault Awareness brochure, Rule Book, Day One contact information, and view the PREA video.
-Upon transfer to the minimum security facility, all inmates will be provided a PREA package, that includes Day One information, at intake and this is documented.
-On January 27, 2017 all inmates in the facility received specific verbal and written information on Day One services and on the PREA Brochure.
+The facility has implemented an Inmate PREA Awareness & Acknowledgment form (English and Spanish) that documents both the intake information and comprehensive information and is signed by the inmate.
+The original form will be placed in the inmate's record and a copy is provided to the Facility PREA Compliance Manager.
+Samples were provided for two inmates that were received from the time of implementation.